MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 In case you had upgraded your existing storage to a tiered storage, you can migrate your data by using Volume Migration.
 You can use PowerShell or the user interface to migrate data sources.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=861519).

 Migration of data source should have all recovery points on Modern Storage.
-For more details on volume migration with DPM, refer to the next section.

 > [!NOTE]
 > - Migration of  data sources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) is not supported.